mindkin/hourfleet/docs/configure-businessmodel.md

                                 },
 			},
 			"Verifications" : {
+				"Discretionary": {
-				"IsDiscretionaryAutoVerified": true // A car's discretionary verification is auto-verified when their account is created },
+                    "IsAutoVerified": true, // A car's discretionary verification is auto-verified when their account is created
+                    "Instructions": {
+                        "Title": "Service Record",
+                        "Content":["Upload a copy of your vehicles service record in the Files area of your car profile", "Once uploaded our support team will verify your documention."]
+                    }
+				}
+			},
 		    },
 		    "Drivers":{